High-Fidelity Capacity Expansion Planning for Puerto Rico's Electric Power System: Puerto Rico (PR) Test System

 \subsection{Forced Outages}

-The high rate of forced outages for existing generation is the main culprit for the low quality of service currently faced by Puerto Rico customers.
+The high rate of forced outages for existing generation is the main culprit for the low quality of service currently experienced by Puerto Rico customers.
 To accurately capture this reality in our study, forced outages were incorporated in the operational scenarios generated for the analysis.
-Forced outages for each existing plant were randomly generated so that the fraction of hours out of service matches the outage rate specified in \cite{luma_ra_study_2025}, and each outage was assumed to last 40 hours, consistent with \cite{luma_ra_study_2025}.
-Planned outages included in Table 12 of that same source were also incorporated into the generated outage scenarios.
+Forced outages for each existing plant were randomly generated such that the fraction of hours out of service matches the outage rate specified in \cite{luma_ra_study_2025}, and each outage was assumed to last 40 hours, consistent with \cite{luma_ra_study_2025}.
+Planned outages included in Table 12 of \cite{luma_ra_study_2025} were also incorporated into the generated outage scenarios.
 For new generation units, no individual outages are generated.
 We instead represent any required maintenance or forced outage via an 85\% capacity factor, which we model by derating the nameplate capacity of all new units by this amount at all periods.
 No transmission outages were explicitly modeled.